-Our public meetings are the occasions on which we carry out our required functions.
+Our public meetings are the occasions on which we carry out our main responsibilities, set out in the Police Reform and Social Responsibility Act 2011.
 These are summarised below:

 • To consider the Commissioner's proposed police precept (the amount that individuals contribute to the police budget through council tax).